Body disposal technology widens green funeral choice

 Suffolk-based Cryomation Ltd has developed a technology which freezes a body using liquid nitrogen until it is brittle, removes metal elements and turns the remains into a powder which could be composted, buried in a natural graveyard or scattered.

-Having proven the technology, the firm is now seeking 1.5 million pounds ($2.4 million) to build the first unit.
+Having proven the technology, the firm is now seeking 1.5 million pounds to build the first unit.

 "The cryomation process has been talked about for far too long but never been delivered," said Paul Smith, business development manager at parent company IRTL.